 Reviews about StreetShares’ customer support are, for the most part, positive, but a growing number of borrowers appear to be reporting issues with reps over-promising and under-delivering.
 In my experience, the customer service is helpful, transparent, and willing to answer questions.

 This lender also has a fairly detailed FAQ that can answer most of the basic questions you might have.

-- Lack of information: Some customers wanted the website to provide more information about the terms and fees, and the process of getting a loan.
+- Lack Of Information: Some customers wanted the website to provide more information about the terms, fees, and the process of getting a loan.

-- Short repayment terms: The maximum term length currently allowed is three years.
-Some would prefer longer term lengths.
+- Short Repayment Terms: StreetShares’ loans currently cap off at three years.
+Some would prefer more extended term lengths.

-If you have an existing business in need of capital, StreetShares is definitely worth considering.
-Their loans are affordable, funding is fast, and you won’t be charged a lot of unnecessary fees.
+If you have an existing, mature business in need of capital, StreetShares is definitely worth considering.
+The financial products are affordable, funding is fast, and you won’t be charged a lot of unnecessary fees.

-Given that you can only borrow 20% of your annual revenue, larger businesses might find that they need to look elsewhere for financing.
-Thankfully, if you’ve been in business for at least a year (two would be better), you’ve got plenty of other options.
+Given that you can only borrow 20% of your annual revenue, some businesses might find that they need to look elsewhere for financing.
+Fortunately, if you’ve been in business for at least a year (two would be better), you’ve got plenty of other options.